 How do you get an M1 Visa?

 The first step, and the most lengthy, is applying and receiving acceptance to a non-academic or vocational program.
-Once you’ve been accepted by the school of your choice, you will be officially enrolled in the Student and Exchange Visitor Program (SEVP) and must pay a one-time application fee.
-After all fees are paid and your account is in good standing, an I-20 form will be provided to your program of study.
-This form allows you to schedule an interview with a local US embassy or consulate in order to become an international student.
+Once you’ve been accepted by the school of your choice, you will be officially enrolled in the Student and Exchange Visitor Program (SEVP) and must pay the SEVISfee.
+After all fees are paid and your account is in good standing, an I-20 form will be generated and sent to you (either electronically or via mail).
+The I-20 allows you to schedule an interview with a local US embassy or consulate in order to become an international student, and contains detailed information about you and your program of study.

 Working on an M1 Visa

 If you are on an M1 visa, you are not permitted to work during your studies.
 After your vocational studies are over, however, you are able to work full-time in a practical training setting.
-This means that you can work in a role related to your vocation, in order to gain training in your field, after you complete your studies.
+This means that you can work in a role directly related to your vocation in order to gain training in your field — only after you complete your studies.

-For every 4 months of study, M students are permitted 1 month of practical training.
-There is a maximum of 6 months.
-To do this, you must apply for the Designated School Officer’s permission, as well as a visa extension for the period of training.
+For every 4 months of study, M students are permitted 1 month of practical training up to a maximum of 6 months.
+To obtain work authorization, you must apply for the Designated School Official’s permission, as well as a visa extension for the period of training.

 Transferring Schools with an M1 Visa